Use your keyboard arrow keys to navigate

 Insights

-Nine out of ten comparable dimensions fell within the North Rock Council's benchmark range for those dimensions, indicating that the outcomes related to 'Local Impact', 'Safe' and 'Insight' are in line with past events in the council.
+Six out of ten comparable dimensions fell within the state local government benchmark range for those dimensions, indicating that the outcomes related to 'Rigour', 'Local Impact', 'Access', 'Content', 'Diversity' and 'Belonging' are in line with past events by other local governments across the state.

 Unsplash — Photo: Dylan Gilis